anonlang/anonlang/raw-though-process/raw-notes.md

 - All standard general functions immediately accessible with no prefix/namespace?
 Allow those to be overridden by user?
 Allow to submit those overrides to actual standard library if it is better in all tests that have been created for it?
 Even after an override, perhaps make actual standard library accessible with `a.`, like `a.max`?
 That and sort takes a group of any like comparables.
   - General top-level standard functions/aliases would at least include: max, min, sort, shuffle/mix, subset/submap/subgroup/sub/part/group/slice/select, combine/group/set/map, log, in, out, math (maybe good for equations in code), filter, and basically things that can be performed on groups.
     - 'add' may have to be special because it does different things for number,text,group.
 Maybe use sum for math type
+- Even though it would seem nice to use 'i' for int and 't' for text, don't do it because the loss of readability is too much, especially for new-comers.
+- Maybe don't need to have `a.` prefix for Anonlang command/standard lang function, is just the `.` as prefix good enough?
+- A `PrimeNumber + PrimeNumber` wouldn't necessarily return a `PrimeNumber`.
+- How to easily develop board games and rules for them?
+- Only SVG?
+Not PNG or JPG support?
+Or, it might just be through automatic conversions as necessary.
+- I want to limit Anonlang v1 symbols to no more than the following: [];,./'><-
+  - All would be sugar except: []  (afterthough, hmm, maybe could use 'scope' or 'blockstart' and 'blockend').
+Use grammar file as reference?
+All text language?
+That's COBOL?
+Smalltalk is similar?
+I forget.
+  - Could use ' assign' instead of ':', and 'add' or 'then' or 'list' for ',', and 'of' for '.'?
+The 'of' one might be a reflective way of calling function/attribute of an object.
+- The equals sign '=' is really far away.
+But, it could be more so that I don''t use it that much and am not that comfortable with it.
+But, it is still the farthest of the main Anonlang symbols used.
+So, we should try to limit it.
+The colon would more likely be used for assignments, especially since that is somewhat common in regular english text.
+But, we will try not to have that also.
+Hmm, make a language with no symbols at all?
+Is that what Lisp is like, with only parenthesis?
+And, maybe commas?
+Then, once that language is available, the symbols are just syntactic sugar anyways, which would feed into those functions.
+  - A question: What is done more often, assignment or equality check?
+At least for larger programs, I think there would be many assignments.
+There doesn't necessarily have to be any equality checks for a program, but small programs might only equality checks on input and no assignments.
+- MAAL: Markdown As A Language
+- Maybe use colon for start block character and semi-colon for stop block character, rather than brackets.
+The colon siblings are easier to reach, though need to think more about the full consequences of possibly missing out on some other things.
+- Each line can be considered a block.
+We are getting back close to Lisp style. brackets might be more visually intuitive as a start and stop.
+- title might be less confusing than name for configs.
+Or, can clarify by using app-name and author-name.
+- i8 could stand for int(8) as in defining size.
+It could be arbitrary number when looked at as a constructor. t8 could be text initialized with capacity of 8 char.
+- defining as I and t is nice, but it could start to get more completed with more types.
+And readability definitely hurts.
+Full write of int and text isn't too hard more.
+- the problem with number as argumemt when appended directly is that it could be confused with a variable name, though devs should be using more descriptive names
+- everything is an anonymous function.
+It's just that some of them have alias
+- eventually, create different docs for 'translate Java to anonlang' or 'learn anonlang from Java'
+- Add runs off the main thread by default.
+Then, all UI updates would go to UI thread.